 I leave with the overwhelming understanding that the small action of making a (RED) choice in your purchases in the West has an enormous impact on the lives of people in countries like Rwanda”

-During her four day stay, the actress visited projects and people who benefit from the flow of (RED) funds via the Global Fund into Rwanda to help tackle the AIDS and HIV pandemic there.
+During her four-day stay.
+The actress visited projects and people who benefit from the flow of (RED) funds via the Global Fund into Rwanda.
+This is to help tackle the AIDS and HIV pandemic there.

-Since its launch in the spring of 2006, more than $110 million has been generated by (RED) partners and events for the Global Fund.
-(RED) money is already at work in Swaziland, Rwanda, Ghana and Lesotho.
+Moreover, since its launch in the spring of 2006, more than $110 million has been generated by (RED) partners and events for the Global Fund.
+(RED) money is already at work in Swaziland, Rwanda, Ghana, and Lesotho.